aicrumb/crumbs-testbed/README.md

 ### trainer

-example config setup with comments (not valid json, dont use comments in your config)
+example config.json setup for the trainer with comments (not valid json, dont use comments in your config)
 ```
 {
     "model_id": "EleutherAI/pythia-70m",